Ocular Installation Guide

 This guide provides detailed instructions for getting Ocular installed and running on

 a Kubernetes cluster.
-You can either install via Helm as described below or build from
+You can either install via Helm, via a Kubernetes manfiest file,

 source as described by the docs/DEVELOPMENT.md